moliqian/BananaRipenessDetector/README.md

     ```
 * common errors
     * use 'set' instead of 'export' for Windows
-    * under PowerShell (ex. when using VS code) use following command
+    * under PowerShell (ex. when using VS code) use the following command
         ```
         $env:FLASK_APP = "server.py"
         flask run